 Gardeners find jobs with the corporate sector, academic institutions like colleges, schools or universities, as well as private residents.
 Other places to find work include local authorities, botanical gardens, amusement parks and non-profits engaged in conservation work.

 How To Become a Gardener

 The minimum qualifications required for gardening depends on your own professional goals.
 For instance, if you are aiming to become a groundskeeper or maintain landscapes, then there are no formal educational requirements since you will acquire the skills at on-the-job training.

 However, to advance in this industry with growing roles like a garden designer or landscape architect, you should pursue a certificate or associate’s degree in a related subject like landscape design, horticulture, etc. Such programs will provide you with the basics of plant care and principles of gardening aesthetics.
 Increasingly, there are several community colleges and universities that are providing specialized classes in gardening that cover important skills such as planning, growing and maintaining vegetable or floral boxes.

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Gardener salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Gardener's can make an average annual salary of $27,460, or $13 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $20,820 or $10 per hour, perhaps when just starting out or based on the state you live in.

 Programs and Degrees

-Here are the most common degrees for becoming a Gardener. an Associate's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Gardener. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 0.2% Doctorate